The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Introduction

-Recently K. Kajiwara, M. Noumi and Y. Yamada have given a comprehensive review on the current status of achievements in the geometric aspects of the Painlev\'e equations \cite{KNY17}.

-In this paper we put an emphasis on studying the $d$-Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$ through Pad\'e interpolated problems.
+In this paper we put an emphasis on studying the $d$-Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$ through Pad\'e interpolated problems on the additive grid as in Table \ref{tb:work} of Section \ref{subsec:pade method}.
 In Sections \ref{subsec:Lax} and \ref{subsec:sol} we briefly mention the background of Lax forms and hypergeometric special solutions for the $d$-Painlev\'e equations.